bmwilli/resourceManagers/mesos/com.ibm.streams.mesos/README.md

 # Readme file for setting up Apache Mesos support for IBM® InfoSphere Streams
 This Readme file describes how to install and configure Apache Mesos for InfoSphere® Streams.

+## To Do (Working notes to get version 1.0.0 ready)
+* Initial version of --deploy (done)
+  * Will come back to this after getting stuff to work
+* Command executor
+  * Run streamtool version - done
+  * Run the controller - working on it...

+## Development Questions:
+* What to do if more newRequests than offers can handle?

+## Future:
+* Resource packing when offers have more resources that needed (see Building applications on mesos book)

 ## Dependencies
 * Apache Maven
     * To check whether Maven is installed on your system, enter which mvn.